fl2ma/docs-csv-importer/docs/errors/freq_questions.md

 ## How do I start over or reset the importer?

 Browse to `/flush` on your CSV importer.
+This will reset it.

 ## My connection times out, even though the IP addresses are correct